School Food Pantry

-School Pantry Programs help to alleviate child hunger by providing food to children and their families at school.
+School Food Pantry Programs help to end child hunger by providing food to children and their families at school.
 School-based pantries are located on the grounds of a school to provide an easily accessible source of food assistance to low-income students and their families.
 A school pantry provides an opportunity to provide perishable foods that the BackPack Program is unable to distribute like meat, dairy, bread, eggs and produce.